tamirms/go/services/horizon/internal/docs/GUIDE_FOR_DEVELOPERS.md

 ### Database Setup

-Horizon uses a Postgres database backend to record information ingested from an associated Stellar Core.
-The unit and integration tests will also attempt to reference a Postgres db server at ``localhost:5432`` with trust auth method enabled by default for ``postgres`` user.
-You can either install the server locally or run any type of docker container that hosts the database server.
-We recommend using the [docker-compose.yml](/services/horizon/docker/docker-compose.yml) file in the ``docker`` folder:
+Horizon uses a Postgres database to record information ingested from Stellar Core.
+The unit and integration tests also expect a Postgres DB to be running at ``localhost:5432`` with trust auth method enabled by default for the ``postgres`` user.
+You can run the following command to spin up a Horizon database as a docker container:
 ```bash
 docker-compose -f ./services/horizon/docker/docker-compose.yml up -d horizon-postgres
 ```
-This starts a Horizon Postgres docker container and exposes it on the port 5432.
+The docker container will accept database connections on port 5432.
 Note that while Horizon will run locally, it's PostgresQL db will run in docker.

 To shut down all docker containers and free up resources, run the following command:
 ```bash